Nuclearfossil/openxr-dx11/docs/OpenXR Tutorials/05 - Where we get all the details.md

 We can use the `next` to add additional structures into the that structure for additional OpenXR runtimes to use.

 # Summary
+Everything that we've touched on can be found in the source code in the Visual Studio project `OpenXR-Tutorial-003`.

 # Resources